Leo Weisgerber

-Johann Leo Weisgerber (25 February 1899, Metz – 8 August 1985, Bonn) was a Lorraine-born German linguist who also specialized in Celtic linguistics.
+Johann Leo Weisgerber (25 February 1899, Metz – 8 August 1985, Bonn) was a German linguist who also specialized in Celtic linguistics.
 He developed the "organicist" or "relativist" theory that different languages produce different experiences.
 He was the son of a village teacher who served as a young man in the German army in Flanders, so could not return to his home city.
 During World War II his pan-Celticist ideology was co-opted to support the German war effort, as did pro-Polish and pro-Czech ideology on the side of the allies.

 Scholarly career

 After studying in Bonn (1918–), Weisgerber taught as a professor of general and comparative linguistics at Rostock University (1927–), Marburg University (1938–) and Bonn University (1942–).
 He was an editor of the journal Wörter und Sachen, which he used as a vehicle for his ideas.
 After the Second World War he taught mainly in Bonn.
 He wrote prolifically throughout his career.
 Among other activities he founded the modern German-language journal Wirkendes Wort and was a co-founder of the Institut für Deutsche Sprache (Mannheim).